Al-Omari Mosque (Bosra)

+History

-Before it was destroyed, this mosque was one of the oldest standing mosques in the world.
+The mosque is one of the oldest standing mosques in the world.
 It served as a rest stop for travelers, Arab caravans on trade routes through Syria and pilgrims traveling to Mecca.
 The travelers used the central courtyard of the mosque as a marketplace as well as a place to sleep.
 The arcades of the mosque on the eastern and western sides enclosed this central courtyard.
 The south side of the mosque had a double arcade that led to the mosque's prayer hall.

 The mosque's square minaret was one of the earliest examples of Umayyad-style minarets.
 Mosques in Damascus and Aleppo have similar style minarets from the same dynasty.
 This style of minaret was potentially inspired by the steeples of Syrian churches.

-Damage to Bosra began in 2012, as shells and tanks caused significant damage during the Syrian civil war.
-In 2014, shell crater damage caused a hole in the roof of the mosque, and the upper level of the mosque was also destroyed.
+Damage to Bosra began in 2012, as shells and tanks caused damage during the Syrian civil war.
+In 2014, shell crater damage caused a hole in the roof of the mosque.
 Rubble from the mosque is scattered around the destruction site, and there is shell damage in the surrounding area as well.
-In March 2015, rebels captured Bosra from the Syrian Government after heavy shelling of the town and caused further damage to the area.